 Of course, the main reason I'm here is to chat about Kele's latest album, Fatherland, which sounds nothing like any Bloc Party material, and definitely not like either of his house-influenced solo records, The Boxer and Trick.
 Instead, it's a collection of almost poppy, acoustic ballads that fizzle with optimism and warmth.
 Like, if Kele's earlier work was pinger-fuelled chats with your crush behind the sofa at someone's after-club party at 4AM, Fatherland is the morning after the morning after, when you feel clear-headed again and can barely remember what was said, and want to go for a swim, actually.
 "Yeah, I never thought I'd make an album like Fatherland," Kele admits when I mention how different, how upbeat and organic, it sounds.
 "If you'd told me that I'd make an acoustic album like this when I was 20, I'd have told you that you're insane.
 But in 2016, when I made the record, it felt like the right thing to do.
 If anything, I'd have thought that if anyone has been paying attention, I'd expect that the next thing that I do is going to be the opposite of this."

-"I feel like when we started, there was so much emphasis on this cathartic expulsion of energy and frenetic intensity—especially in the live arena—and it was great and people liked it and we enjoyed playing it in that way," Kele says, of how his sound has mutated over time.
-"But there comes a point in any creative person's life when they realize that there are other things they can do that comes instinctively, and by traveling the world and meeting lots of people and being exposed to different types of music, you start to realize that there is more than one way of doing things."
+"I feel like when we started, there was so much emphasis on this cathartic expulsion of energy and frenetic intensity – especially in the live arena – and it was great and people liked it and we enjoyed playing it in that way," Kele says, of how his sound has mutated over time.
+"But there comes a point in any creative person's life when they realise that there are other things they can do that comes instinctively, and by travelling the world and meeting lots of people and being exposed to different types of music, you start to realise that there is more than one way of doing things."

 So where are things going?
 Or perhaps, more aptly, where are things for Kele right now?
 Because music in the UK has evolved massively since the indie years from which Bloc Party emerged, kicking and screaming about banquets and helicopters.
 Young people are more into pop and grime and rap these days, three genres that arguably speak to the times more accurately and excitedly than dudes with loud guitars.
 But the Kele of today doesn't really fit into any of those aforementioned labels.
 Then again, he's not really making music for kids anymore.
 He has changed and grown up, and perhaps so has his audience.
 If Silent Alarm soundtracked the house party, Fatherland soundtracks the dinner party ten years later.
 And that's not necessarily a bad thing.
 Not everything has to contain a sense of urgency and chaos.

-As our conversation comes to an end, I'm not entirely sure what I've learned about Kele Okereke beyond his music and work ethic.
-I get the impression that he is a person with razor-sharp—an ability that can occasionally spill over into defensiveness or irritation once he detects an ulterior motive lingering behind someone's words.
+As our conversation comes to an end, I'm not entirely sure what I've learnt about Kele Okereke beyond his music and work ethic.
+I get the impression that he is a person with razor-sharp perception – an ability that can occasionally spill over into defensiveness or irritation once he detects an ulterior motive lingering behind someone's words.
 But that's just from our one brief interaction, which I ended up really enjoying.
 On my way out of the house, I give Olive one last cuddle and wave goodbye to his mum, leaving their haven of calm for the bustling streets of London outside.

 You can follow Daisy on Twitter.